rishab231/rishab231.github.io/_posts/2017-04-11-fifa-design-doc.md

 ![Chemistry](http://guides.gamepressure.com/fifa17/gfx/word/95831741.jpg)

 **B. Data Science API**
 Instead of using a built-in data science/machine learning library or framework such as Pandas or Java-ML, I decided to build my own DS-API with custom functionality and feature set.
+Details to follow.

 ### Commands